Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 Your healthcare provider will talk to you about how to prepare for the procedure.
-He may tell you not to eat or drink 4 hours before your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
-Tell your healthcare provider about any medicines you are taking.
+Your provider may tell you not to eat or drink 4 hours before your procedure.
+Your provider will tell you what medicines to take or not take on the day of your procedure.
+Tell your provider about any medicines you are taking.
 You may need to stop taking blood thinners days before your procedure.

 What will happen during perma-cath placement?

 - You may be given general anesthesia to keep you asleep and free from pain during the procedure.
 You may instead be given local anesthesia to numb the area.
 With local anesthesia, you may still feel pressure or pushing during the procedure, but you should not feel any pain.
 If your healthcare provider gives you local anesthesia, you will also be given medicines to relax you.

 - Your healthcare provider will make an incision on your chest.
 Your provider may also make one on your neck near your jugular vein.
 This will help your provider direct the catheter.
 Your healthcare provider will tunnel the catheter under your skin on the right side of your chest.
 The catheter will be moved forward into your internal jugular vein.
 Then, your provider will move it forward until it is in or near your right atrium.
 An ultrasound or x-ray may be used to help guide placement of the catheter.
 Stitches will be placed to hold the catheter in place.
 The catheter will have 2 ports on the end.
 One port will be red and the other will be blue.
 A clear dressing will be placed over the catheter and the area where it goes into the skin.
 The ports will not be covered.